handsomecode/InteractiveSideMenu/README.md

 # Usage
-You should use basic ViewControllers for creating subclasses for implementing your side menu.
+To implement your side menu you should create subclasses of basic View Controllers.
 - ```MenuContainerViewController``` is a host for menu and content views
 - ```MenuViewController``` is a container for menu view

-Also you should ensure that every menu item ViewController adopts relevant protocol.
+Also, ensure that every menu item ViewController adopts relevant protocol.
 - ```SideMenuItemContent``` is a ViewController's protocol for data that corresponds menu item

-To setup your side menu you shoud do 3 things:
+To setup your side menu you need to do three things:
 - Provide implementation of base ```MenuViewController``` and assing it to  ```menuViewController``` property
 - Provide implementation of menu content and assing array of content controllers to ```contentViewControllers``` property
 - Select initial content controller by calling ```selectContentViewController(_ selectedContentVC: MenuItemContentViewController)```